songyandong/documentation/wallet/README.md

 ## Get private key & keystore file
 ![get private key](../images/get-keystore.png)
-This private key and the keystore file are very important and cannot be made public.
+This private key and the keystore file are essential and cannot be made public.
 Once the private key is compromised, your account is very dangerous.

 ## Get Some Test Coins
 Now that PPIO's testnet is just online, you can go to [our faucet](https://faucet.testnet.pp.io) to get some test coins for free.